Agent-Tiro/agent-tiro.github.io/htb/lame.md

 * * *

+## Autopwn

 As a fun exercise I decided to make an autopwn exploit for this box.
 The basic part of running the exploit was straight forward, especially if you had a listener setup seperately.
 The trickier part was getting the listener running, exploit to run and the listener to accept the incoming connection.
 There are probably more refined ways to do this - but it works.
 The full script is shown below and is available on my [github](https://github.com/Agent-Tiro/HackTheBoxScripts/blob/master/lame-exploit.py).
+I have also made a blog [post](https://agent-tiro.github.io/blog/lame-autopwn) that details how I put the script together.

 ```
 import argparse